European-XFEL/howToMiddlelayer/source/chap1/device_attributes.rst

 .. note::
     This are applied to leaf properties.
 Nodes do not have DaqPolicy.

-Developers should liaise with users to define which properties should be recorded.
-These can be set up programmatically:

 .. code-block:: Python

    from karabo.middlelayer import DaqPolicy